-Harvard does not specify word limits for their essays.
-However, the best pieces display judicious word counts.
+Some universities do not specify word limits for their essays.
+However, the best pieces display judicious word counts, sometimes in two separate essays.
 MBA Mission explains in more detail:

 Stacy Blackman concurs, saying that essays should be under 1,200 words.
 It is always easier to cut words down than add more during the editing process.
 A good rule of thumb is to write until the essay feels complete, and then take a second pass through the article essay to cut any unnecessary words.

 The following outstanding Harvard Business School essay—which was written by a published author—satisfies all of the above criteria.
 It is an inspiring, compelling, and well-written example that can be read below in its entirety, followed by a brief analysis from Harbus, the essay’s publisher..